MBSck/FrontStreetInformer-Discord-Bot/README.md

 - Lock and unlock command to ensure privacy of lobby

 #### DnD
+Commands to play DnD within the Discord server to continue online and keep one's distance (even during Corona and similar).
-All of the following functions are lobby-bound if one exists for a member
+All of the following functions are lobby-bound if one exists for a member:
-- Roll for rolling a dice in the form (number)d(number)+-*/(modifier)
+- Roll for rolling a dice in the form (number of dice)d(die)+-*/(modifier)
+- Gm roll only shown to lobby host (_lobby exclusive_)
+- Secret roll only shown to lobby host and rolling member (_lobby exclusive_)
+- Random number in the form (starNumber)-(endNumber)

 ### Maths
+General math functions to calculate in-app
+- Basic addition command
+- Basic multiplication command

 ### Music

+Coming soon

+### Utility
+Utility functions to improve the bot's function
+-

 ## Contact
 Created by Marten B. Scheuck - feel free to contact me